Soft, fluffy, and smooth Vietnamese steamed buns filled with delicious savory pork filling, hard-boiled eggs, and Chinese sausage.

 Wrapping the bao:

-- Once you have the basic steamed buns dough, divide the dough into 8 equal portions and follow "shaping into ultra smooth round buns" number 7 instruction, flatten the dough with your palm and then use a rolling pin to roll it out to form a circle about 5-6 inches, with a slightly thicker middle part.
+- Once you have the basic steamed buns dough, divide the dough into 8 equal portions, flatten the dough with your palm and then use a rolling pin to roll it out to form a circle about 5-6 inches, with a slightly thicker middle part.
 This is to support the weight of the filling.
 Don't roll the dough too thin.
 If you roll the dough too thin, the filling might make the steamed buns "wrinkle" later when you steam

 - FOR ROUND SHAPE: Place about 2 Tbsp of pork filling in the middle, 1-2 Chinese sausage and 1 piece of egg.
 Gather the edge to enclose into a round ball and place the seam side down.
 Cup the dough with both palms and move the dough in a circular motion to shape it taller.
 This part is important so your steamed buns come out tall instead of spreading to the side after steaming